13th October 2022

 If your dog is deaf, they won’t be able to hear any potential dangers that could be around them, such as passing cars or other animals.
 Keeping your dog on a lead during walks will help them stay safe as you’ll be able to help them navigate their surroundings.

-Teach hand signals
+Teach hand signals and touch cues

 Know where they are

 Certain pet trackers can be fitted onto your dog’s collar so that you can know where they are at all times.
-Or you could tie a bell to their collar so you can hear them around the home and garden, helping you to locate them more easily!
+Some GPS tracker collars have apps that let you monitor their location in real-time for added reassurance.

-Try not to startle
+Try not to startle them

 When your dog is sleeping, it’s important that you approach them from the front to avoid startling them.
 If they’re lying on the floor, stamping your feet can help announce your arrival as they’ll be able to feel the vibrations, or you switch the lights on and off to let them know you’re around.